spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/install-stripe.md

 ## 3. Add Stripe domain to your allow list

-To enable Stripe to redirect your customers to their 3D Secure page and later to your success page, you must add the ACP domain inside your **Content Security Policy** allowlist.
-To do that, change your `deploy.yml` file or your `config/Shared/config_default.php` file if changing the environment variable is not possible.
+To enable Stripe to redirect your customers to Stripe payment page and later to your success page, you must add the ACP domain inside your **Content Security Policy** allowlist.
+To do that, change your `deploy-{your_environment}.yml` file or your `config/Shared/config_default.php` file if changing the environment variable is not possible.

 In the `deploy.yml` file, introduce the required changes: